WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Deadly Blessing (1981)

-To be fair, Craven only directed this and frankly, I know very little of the Amish community other than the fact that they all dress alike, sports groovy side-burns, and for some reason hates anything with cogs, clockwork and runs on electricity.
-And I just thought this sub-genre couldn't get any weirder, the slasherdom decided to tackle all this.
+Truth be told, I know very little of the Amish community other than the fact that they all dress alike, sports groovy side-burns, and for some reason hates anything with cogs, clockwork and runs on electricity.
+Basically, just the cartoon caricatures.
+Here's hoping I can correct that soon, but until then, here's a slasher film directed by Wes Craven taking place in an Amish community.
+Just when thought this sub-genre couldn't get any weirder...

-Jim, a former Hittite, and his big city wife, Martha, lives a peaceful farming life among a strictly Amish community who rejects them for both bringing technology unto their land and for being neighbors to an estranged mother and her daughter, who they believe is an incubus.
-Martha and Jim put down the latter as plain superstition but one night, ole Jim was seemingly crushed to death by his own tractor.
-His death was ruled out as an accident the next day and to make it worse, the Hittites wanted to purchase the land from Martha seeing that its true owner is gone.
+Jim, a former Hittite, and his big city wife, Martha, live a peaceful farming life among a strict Amish community who rejects them for bringing technology unto their land, as well as for being neighbors to an estranged mother and her daughter, who the latter they believe is an incubus.
+Martha and Jim put all of this down as just the old folks being, well, old and superstitious.
+One night, sadly, tragedy strikes as Jim gets crushed to death by his own tractor.
+His death gets ruled out as an accident the next day and, to make it worse, the Hittites want to purchase the land from Martha seeing that its true owner, her late husband, is gone.
 Suspicious?
 Definitely.

-Thankfully, coming to visit and to keep Martha's spirit alive are her friends from LA (one being, GASP!
-Sharon Stone?!), but it seems that someone- or something- wasn't finished with their work yet.
-Something that might be responsible for Jim's apparent accident and is continuing to knife away anyone that gets in the way.
+Thankfully, coming to visit and to keep Martha's spirit alive are her friends from LA (one being Sharon Stone (?!)), but it seems that someone- or something- isn't finished with their killing spree yet.
+Something that might be responsible for Jim's apparent accident and is continuing to knife away anyone that gets in its way.

-Some nifty suspense scenes also gave this film a good viewing, which oddly includes Sharon Stone in most of them, such as a scene where she's trapped in the barn with all the windows are being systematically shut from outside by someone, as well as the now infamous spider scene, where a live (and de-fanged) spider was plopped down in Stone's gaping mouth.
-It's a sweet practice on nightmarish imagery, Craven himself even recycled a scene where Martha was attacked by a live snake, all shot via camera between her legs, to his magnus opus, A Nightmare on Elm Street, in the same manner as Nancy was menaced by Krueger during the now famous bath tub scene.
+Some nifty suspense scenes also grant this film an atmospheric flair, including a moment a barn seemingly becomes alive with windows shutting and closing by themselves, as well as the now infamous spider scene where a live (and de-fanged) spider plops down into Sharon Stone's gaping mouth.
+It's a sweet practice on nightmarish imagery, with Craven himself even recycling one scene where a snake attacks Martha, all done in a shot between her legs, to his magnus opus, A Nightmare on Elm Street (1984), where its heroine gets menaced by that film's villain in a now infamous bath tub scene in the same manner.

-With scenes like this, Deadly Blessing somehow made the country side, despite beautiful, look eerie and mysterious.
-A solid shocker, with a partially convulsed story and a ridiculous finale, but Craven showed that he got the skills to at least make a silly plot worthwhile.
-Even if the ending's totally off the wall.
+With scenes like this, Deadly Blessing (1981) makes the country side as eerie and mysterious as it is beautiful.
+A solid shocker with a partially convulsed story and a ridiculous finale, Craven shows here that he got the skills to make a silly plot worthwhile.
+Not particularly his finest, but entertaining nonetheless!

 Bodycount: